rspective/voucherify.js/README.md

 ### Track custom events

-This method allows sending custom event which can trigger subsequent actions.
+Custom events are actions taken by your customers.
+Those events are best suited for tracking high-value interactions with your app.
+Logging a custom event can trigger any number of subsequent operations (e.g.: email distribution).
 It is enabled by default.
 There is no need for changing project configuration.

 `Voucherify.track(eventName, metadata, customer, function callback (response) { })`